When can I apply for the IFST?

 You are encouraged to discuss your situation with your Clinical / Educational Supervisor in the first instance as there may be local support mechanisms or adjustments that can be made to enable you to continue in your existing programme.

 You can apply for an IFST as part of the national process.
-If your circumstances have changed since you commenced your programme, you are advised to consider the guidance available on the UKFPO website.
+If your circumstances have changed since you commenced your programme, you are advised to consider the IFST Guidance available on the UKFPO website.

 How do I apply for a transfer to a different programme?

-You need to complete the electronic IFST form available on the UKFPO website and submit it to your local foundation school.
+You need to complete the electronic IFST form available on our Forms and Guidance page and submit it to your local foundation school.

 I don’t meet any of the criteria to be considered for an Inter-Foundation School Transfer (IFST), but I’m really not happy and do not wish to continue in my existing programme, what options are available to me?